 couldn’t get to 326 either.

-It is that failure of the more natural Labor-Lib-Dem alliance to muster
+It is that failure of the more natural Labor-Lib-Dem alliance to muster a

-with Clegg, even though their two parties differ immensely on issues of
+Clegg, even though their two parties differ immensely on issues of

-integration with Europe, immigration policy, aspects of financial
+integration with Europe, immigration policy, aspects of financial policy

-policy and, most crucially, electoral reform.
+and, most crucially, electoral reform.

 A magnanimous-sounding Cameron on Friday afternoon reached out to Clegg